 The consecrated life reveals, he accentuated, both the essence of the Christian vocation in this world and the next.
 To understand the nature and purpose of the Christian life, to know the meaning of our baptismal consecration, discipleship and mission and to enter and live in God’s kingdom so as to live in it forever, we do well to turn to the consecrated life.
 Consecrated life reveals various paradigmatic elements that every Christian in whatever state of life ought to grasp and embrace.

-Every Catholic can learn from consecrated men and women how to live the Christian life as it deserves to be lived.
-We can ponder together what consecrated persons teach us about the nature of baptismal consecration and the calling to holiness and the primacy of prayer and authentic Christian community life, as well as finding our true wealth, love and freedom in uniting ourselves to Christ’s poverty, chastity and obedience and living for God and his kingdom as joyful, eschatological signs.
+So to mark this Year for Consecrated Life, I’m going to do a five-part series on what every Catholic can learn from consecrated men and women about how to live the Christian life as it deserves to be lived.
+We’ll ponder together what consecrated persons teach us about the nature of baptismal consecration and the calling to holiness and the primacy of prayer and authentic Christian community life, as well as finding our true wealth, love and freedom in uniting ourselves to Christ’s poverty, chastity and obedience and living for God and his kingdom as joyful, eschatological signs.

 The Church needs this Year for Consecrated Life.
 We all need it.
-Let’s pray for consecrated men and women and for all of us in the Church, that we may experience it as a “grace” and live it radically.
+As we mark the World Day of Prayer for Consecrated Life within this unique year in Church history, let’s pray for consecrated men and women and for all of us in the Church, that we may experience it as a “grace” and live it radically.

 and is national chaplain of Catholic Voices USA.